 Freehold land has an infinite useful life and therefore is not depreciated.
 Depreciation is computed on a straight-line basis over the estimated useful lives of the assets, at the following annual rates:

-Buildings 2%
+Buildings

-Computer hardware and software 15% - 33%

-Fixtures, fittings and office equipment 10% - 20%

-Library books and manuals 10% - 20%
+Computer hardware and software Fixtures, fittings and office equipment Library books and manuals Motor vehicles if appropriate.

-Motor vehicles 20%

 Capital work-in-progress are not depreciated as these assets are not yet available for use.